ASUVATH-MS/fakeoutbot/README.md

 # fakeoutbot
-A telegram to detect fake and spam messages .
+A telegram bot to detect fake and spam messages .